-Global Medical REIT Inc. (the "Company") is a Maryland corporation engaged primarily in the acquisition of purpose-built healthcare facilities and the leasing of those facilities to strong healthcare systems and physician groups with leading market share.
-The Company holds its facilities and conducts its operations through a Delaware limited partnership subsidiary named Global Medical REIT L.P. (the "Operating Partnership").
+Global Medical REIT Inc. (the "Company") is a Maryland corporation and internally managed real estate investment trust ("REIT") that owns and acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
+The Company holds its facilities and conducts its operations through a Delaware limited partnership subsidiary named Global Medical REIT L.P. (the "Operating Partnership") and a taxable REIT subsidiary ("TRS").
 The Company serves as the sole general partner of the Operating Partnership through a wholly owned subsidiary of the Company named Global Medical REIT GP LLC, a Delaware limited liability company.
-As of March 31, 2022, the Company was the 94.00% limited partner of the Operating Partnership, with an aggregate of 6.00% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for common limited partnership units ("OP Units").
+As of March 31, 2023, the Company was the 93.70% limited partner of the Operating Partnership, with an aggregate of 6.30% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for common limited partnership units ("OP Units").